-The Switch Information window shows which (if any) external modules are installed, and the switch's MAC Address (assigned by the factory and unchangeable).
+The Switch Information window shows the switch's MAC Address (assigned by the factory and unchangeable).
 In addition, the Boot PROM and Firmware Version numbers are shown.
 This information is helpful to keep track of PROM and Firmware updates and to obtain the switch's MAC address for entry into another network device's address table - if necessary.